JohnSmi7h/ScreenSaver/README.md

 # ScreenSaver
-Screen saver for single or more monitors in multi-monitor setup.
+Screen saver for single or more monitors in multi-monitor (two for now:)) setup.